nikita-kazakov/nikita-kazakov.github.io/_posts/2022-02-16-ask-salary-range.md

 Asking for the salary range works well when applying to startups and mid-sized companies because it's hard to find salary data.

-I had a colleague go through 5 rounds of interviews only to realize at the end that the company could not afford them.
+My colleague went through five rounds of interviews only to realize at the end that the company could not afford them.
 It was a waste of time could have been avoided from the initial HR interview.

 A good recruiter will be upfront with the salary range and ask if it's in your acceptable range.
 If the recruiter doesn't ask, then you ask: